Blog, Events & News

 This allows us to very accurately build our models in context to the actual behaviour.
 In the case of a Single Page Architecture (SPA) application where the logs aren’t path specific, we still identify the behavioural markers as multiple request API calls as made over time in the same page.

-Evading capture by the behavioural detection methods, means the bots cheats pretending to be human must try and appear to be as human-like as possible.
+Evading capture by the behavioural machine learning detection methods means the bots cheat pretending to be human must try and appear to be as human-like as possible.
 They also must avoid behaving in ways that lead to an obvious discovery of intent.
 What they can’t do is to create the data model that they need to ensure they can break the rules.

 The rulebook doesn’t exist anymore.
 To learn more, please do get in touch if you would like a demo or a free trial of our Bot Management solution.